 What majors does Harcum College offer?

-Business Management, Human Services, Early Childhood Education and Law and Justice.
+Business Management, Human Services, Early Childhood Education and Criminal Justice.
 Not all majors are offered at every site.

 What type of degree is it?